awsdocs/amazon-rds-user-guide/doc_source/blue-green-deployments-overview.md

    When you create the blue/green deployment, you can upgrade your DB engine version and specify a different DB parameter group for the DB instances in the green environment\.
 RDS also configures logical replication from the primary DB instance in the blue environment to the primary DB instance in the green environment\.

    After you create the blue/green deployment, the DB instance in the green environment is read\-only by default\.
-You can make the DB instance writable if necessary\.

 1. Make additional changes to the staging environment, if required\.